LeoRichard/bam-ads/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create and add ADS to your posts and pages with simple shortcodes.

 # Description

 Create and add ADS to your posts and pages with simple shortcodes.